nanochess/transputer/README.md

 To execute it:

-    ./tem -cc os/tc.cmg
+    ./tem -cc os/tc2.cmg

 The first two questions can be answered N (stop on errors and show C language source code).
 It will then ask for the input file name, and the output file name.

-The resulting assembly file can be passed through tasm, and added STDIO2.LEN for executing it this way, or STDIO3.LEN for executing it inside the operating system SOM32.
+The resulting assembly file can be passed through tasm, and added STDIO2.LEN for executing it using the emulator, or STDIO3.LEN for executing it inside the operating system (see below).

 ## Operating system

-This is my early version of first operating system (Jun/1995).
+This is my early version of my first operating system (Jun/1995).
 It is composed of several files:

     os/arranque.len    Boot sector.
     os/editor.c        Visual text editor for running it inside the OS.